darkerego/BlackMirror/README.md

   -mc MAX_COLLATERAL, --max_collateral MAX_COLLATERAL
                         Max amount of collateral to use.
 1 == 100 percent, .5 == 50 percent.
   -pc POSITION_CLOSE_PCT, --position_close_pct POSITION_CLOSE_PCT
-                        Float point percentage (.5 is 50 percent) of position to close at at timewhen taking profit.
+                        Float point percentage (.5 is 50 percent) of position to close at a time when taking profit.

 </pre>